 Step 4: Run a virus scan

 Run the on-demand scanner first and then run the real-time scanner, running both scanners will increase a successful clean up off the virus.
-The virus might need to be removed manually, which means contacting an IT expert of you’re not experienced in doing so to avoid deleting the wrong system and program files.
+The virus might need to be removed manually, which means contacting an IT expert or network technician if you’re not experienced in doing so to avoid deleting the wrong system and program files.

 Step 5: Recovering files and improving defenses